-GOVERNOR’S OFFICE NEWS RELEASE: Governor nominates Representative Marcus Oshiro to the Hawaii Labor Relations BoardPosted on Aug 29, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor nominates Representative Marcus Oshiro to the Hawaii Labor Relations BoardPosted on Aug 29, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced that he has nominated State Rep. Marcus Oshiro (D-House District 46) to the Hawaii Labor Relations Board as Chairperson and Representative of the Public.
 Oshiro will be completing the term left vacant by the resignation of Kerry Komatsubara, which ends June 30, 2018, and he is also being appointed for a six-year term which ends June 30, 2024.